1.1 Scope

 - Pw = Waterside cooling capacity [Watts]

-- L = Cooling length [metres], the active length of cooling section
+- L = Cooling length [metres], the length of the active cooling element

 - Δθ = Temperature difference between reference air temperature (θr) and mean cooling water temperature (θw) i.e. Δθ = (θr – θw) [Kelvin]